 We can help you out with some ideas as to how to keep your postnatal Jing and Kidney Essence in good health though, which will help preserve your reservoir of prenatal Jing (possibly while you explore the notion of nfinite Jing!)
 Your best bet is a healthy, sustainable lifestyle that does not to tap into prenatal Jing, ensuring that we are bringing in healthy Qi to the body daily so that we don’t need to drain out the ‘battery pack’ of our kidneys.

 You saw that coming! ;) We love Jing herbs (the ones that replenish this awesome Kidney energy directly) and have created our own special blend - JING blend - to take daily.
-Some of our fave individual Jing herbs are Eucommia Bark, Deer Antler, He Shou Wu and Cordyceps
+Some of our fave individual Jing herbs are Eucommia Bark, Deer Antler and Cordyceps.

 There are many Qi Gong practices designed to cultivate Jing.
 A good teacher should be able to help you.
 You can also explore Taoist practices like the Inner Smile and Microcosmic Orbit, as well as sexual restraint and, for women, Ovarian Breathing and breast massage.
 Check out Master Mantak Chia’s work for more information.